Asnvir/LeetCode-JS/README.md

-# LeetCode-exercises
+# LeetCode
-A collection of LeetCode questions to ace the coding interview!
+A collection of my LeetCode solutions.